-Table 46: TACACS+ Parameters
+Table 55: TACACS+ Parameters

-Parameter Description Server Settings Authentication Server Name Global name of the server IP Address/Host name Enter the FQDN (Fully Qualified Domain Name) of the server or the IP address of the server.
-Port TCP port of the server.
-(Default value is 49) Shared Secret Shared secret key for communicating with the server.
+Parameter Description Shared Secret Shared secret key for communicating with the server.
 Service Name Name defined in the service configuration table configured by TACACS+ server administrator.
 This is used to configure service and corresponding user groups.
 Role Mappings TACACS+ user groups should be mapped to one or more cnMaestro Roles.
 Refer Role-Based Access section to view the supported Roles on cnMaestro.
 Enter the role strings that are configured in the TACACS+ server.
 Atleast one mapping must be completed for this feature to work correctly.